-The Trust provides accommodation, food, support / encouragement for 70 - 105 people per night at four sites in and around the town area.
+The Trust provides accommodation, food, support / encouragement for around 100 people per night at four sites in and around the town area.

-The age of service users ranges from 16-74.
-In recent years, the Trust has seen a worrying increase in the number of young people becoming homeless.
+The age range of Shelter Trust service is from 16-74.
+In recent years, the Trust has seen a big increase in the number of young people (under 25) becoming homeless.

-Currently, around 30 per cent of its service users are aged between 16 and 25 years old, whereas, historically around one in ten of the local homeless community were female, the number of young female service users in the Trust is more like two or three in ten.
+Currently, around 30 per cent of our service users are aged between 16 and 25 years and, whereas historically around one in ten of the local homeless community were female, the number of young female service users in the Trust is more like two or three in ten.

-Breakfast, lunch and dinner are provided for residents and service users at three of the sites (the fourth site is self-catering).
-Each day, the Trust prepares about 220 meals, which works out at 1,540 per week or 80,300 meals per year.
+Breakfast, lunch, dinner and supper are provided for service users at three of the sites (the fourth site is self-catering).
+This means, Trust more than 100,000 meals per year.

 Nobody sets out to be or to remain homeless.
-The main aim of the Trust is to accommodate homeless people for as short a time as is practically possible, and to support them in what is hoped is a swift return to independent living.
+The main aim of the Trust is to accommodate homeless people for as short a time as is practically possible before their return to mainstream accommodation and living.

 'Rough sleeping' used to be a massive problem with 20-30 people a night sleeping in car parks and other venues.
 The work of the Trust and the Jersey Homeless Outreach Group ('JHOG'), has changed the situation completely to an odd person occasionally 'sleeping rough'.